salu133445/lakh-pianoroll-dataset/src/README.md

 - `collector.py`: create different subsets of _LPD-full_ with the matched and the cleansed ID lists

-## Derive the ID lists for different labels
+## Derive the labels for the LPD

 - `derive_id_lists_lastfm.py`: derive the ID lists for different labels in the Last.fm Dataset
 - `derive_id_lists_amg.py`: derive the ID lists for different labels in the MSD AllMusic Top Genre Dataset (TopMAGD) provided in the Million Song Dataset Benchmarks
+- `derive_labels_amg.py`: derive the labels in the MSD AllMusic Style Dataset (MASD) provided in the Million Song Dataset Benchmarks
 - `derive_id_lists_tagtraum.py`: derive the ID lists for different labels in the Tagtraum genre annotations